 ye said ProprieEs will take ye Accounts of this present Councill as well what they have received as disbursed on ye publick and will Engage with them to discharge ye Balance.

-There is another possibility–perhaps Tatham was removed from the Council as a result of the letter from Daniel Coxe.
+There is another possibility–perhaps Tatham was removed from the Council because of the letter from Daniel Coxe.
 Could it be that Coxe wrote something offensive to the proprietors, which made them turn against Coxe’s agent?
 Sheer speculation.

 A New Governor for East New Jersey

-On October 3, 1690, Governor Robert Barclay died suddenly in Scotland at age 41 (Stellhorn and Birkner 1982, 26).
-Even though an absentee governor, he was respected, and was much lamented after his death, even by William Penn who had disagreed with Barclay over whether East Jersey should be absorbed into the Dominion of New England.
+On October 3, 1690, Governor Robert Barclay died suddenly in Scotland at age 41.4 Even though an absentee governor, he was respected, and was much lamented after his death, even by William Penn who had disagreed with Barclay over whether East Jersey should be absorbed into the Dominion of New England.
 (Penn favored it, while Barclay was vigorously opposed.)